Royal Military Police Close Protection Unit: Role

 Close protection operatives trained by CPU protect high-ranking British army officers in high-threat environments, most notably during the Iraq war and Afghanistan war, and ensuring counter-insurgency and peacekeeping operations.
 They also protect British ambassadors and other high-ranking Foreign and Commonwealth Office officials in locations where the threat level demands it.

 Training

 The CPU offers a range of training courses.
 These include the eight-week Close Protection Course that qualifies service police men and women to be CP operatives, a further eight-week pre-deployment training course carried out before teams deploy overseas, and specialist driving courses for locally employed civilian drivers.

 Equipment

 The CPU trains and deploys with a range of specialist weapons not used by the majority of the British army.
 These include the Diemaco C8.
 In the past the SIG Sauer P226 was utilised; however, this has been replaced with the Glock 19.
 The H&K MP5K is still utilised.
-The H&K 417 is used for longer distance engagments and deemed necessary on deployments by the Team Leader & 2iC.
+The H&K 417 is used for longer distance engagements and deemed necessary on deployments by the Team Leader & 2iC.

 In the future the Close Protection Unit is exploring the purchase of the SIG Sauer MCX.